• What is an accountant?

 The terms can get very confusing, but the only real difference between a chartered accountant and a certified accountant is the board that issues the qualification.
 Both qualifications are recognised internationally.

-About a quarter of all the chairs or CEOs at the top 100 companies listed on the London Stock Exchange have an accounting background.
+Just under a fifth of all CEOs of the FTSE 100 companies have an accounting background.